africanlii/liiweb/docs/jsonapi/README.md

 This example corrects the title and publication name of a work previously created.
 In this way any other fields could be changed.

-**Important**: If the date of this expression (field_publication_date) is the newest for this work, this expression is set as the 'latest' expression.
+**Important**: If the date of this expression (field_expression_date) is the newest for this work, this expression is set as the 'latest' expression.
 Otherwise it's just another expression attached to the history of this work.

 ```
 curl -H "Content-Type: application/vnd.api+json; Accept: application/vnd.api+json" -X PATCH -u $HTTP_USER:$HTTP_PASSWORD --data @04-update-expression.json http://liiweb.test/akn/za/act/1900/00/eng@1900-01-01